lewisl9029/rfcs/text/0000-anonymous-components.md

 # Motivation

+## Hooks usage ergonomics are severely compromised by rules of hooks

-Part of the [original motivation](https://reactjs.org/docs/hooks-intro.html#its-hard-to-reuse-stateful-logic-between-components) for React Hooks was to reduce indirection necessitated by earlier userland patterns like render props and higher-order components:
+Part of the [original motivation](https://reactjs.org/docs/hooks-intro.html#its-hard-to-reuse-stateful-logic-between-components) for React Hooks was to reduce indirection compared to earlier userland patterns like render props and higher-order components:

 > If you’ve worked with React for a while, you may be familiar with patterns like render props and higher-order components that try to solve this.
 But these patterns require you to restructure your components when you use them, which can be cumbersome and make code harder to follow.